exposebox/node-thrift2-hbase/README.md

-**This library was initially based on https://www.npmjs.com/package/node-thrift-hbase but due to that library's abandonment by the author we had to republish it with our contributions.**
+A performant, simple, connection-pooled, cached and promisified HBase client library for NodeJS.

-A performant, simple, pooled, cached and promisified HBase client library for NodeJS.
+---
 # Working HBase-Thrift compiler combinations
 The code supplied here used Thrift 0.9.3 to generate code for HBase 0.98.4.
 If you'd like to use this library with different versions, download the desired HBase thrift definition file and compile it using the Thrift compiler of your choice into the project's `gen-nodejs` folder.